Thors Officer School, ToCS Outside the Fairy Tale

 Olivert's mind was racing frantically.
 He wasn't aware of this similarity between his family and the Cayennes.
 Something to keep in mind.
 "Interesting.
 Basically the Noble Blood Factor couldn't be proven, but the researchers at Reinford still pretended it exists.
 As long as a student is a noble they automatically have an initial and undeserved edge in their space and mirage affinity, resulting in this heavily biased ranking."

 "Exactly.
 It was your Professor Schmidt who put the final nail in the coffin.
 Three years ago he underwent a cooperation with two Remiferian medical experts.
-They discovered quite a lot of stuff, even formulated a biochemical theory of sepith-haemoglobin complexes and its resonance properties with the neuro-lymphatic system."
+They discovered a lot, even formulated a biochemical theory of sepith-haemoglobin complexes and its resonance properties with the neuro-lymphatic system."

 Wow, this was stuff even he couldn't follow.
 And he tried his best to keep abreast of new scientific developments on combat orbments.
 It was his most potent weapon.

-"Professor Schmidt's theory fitted all data up to the point, but also contradicted the notion that social class determines arts affinity... that is, without a very strong focus on eugenic policies, which doesn't really exist in any society, thank Aidios.
+"Professor Schmidt's theory fitted all data up to the point, but also contradicted the notion that social class determines arts affinity.
 Shortly after, talking about the Noble Blood Factor during a scientific conference has turned into a good way to be laughed out of the room."

 Vandyck stroked his beard.
 "I won't pretend to completely follow your explanation, Lady Russel.
 But the initial ranking given to us goes against current scientific consensus, no?"